-Provided with the filepath to the general location where the log files are stored and an observation ID, it reads in the observation parameters from the session's log.
+Provided with the filepath to the general location where the protocol and log files are stored and an observation ID, it reads in the observation parameters from the session's parameter log.
 This information is then used to create a new Session object, which is returned by the function.
+If it has no observationID attribute, it is recreated from the function input.

 - filepath (str) The path to the file where you expect the session directory to reside.
-This is most likely equivalent to the path passed to the Session class to create its files in. - session_id (str) The observation ID of the session to be parsed.
+This is most likely equivalent to the path passed to the Session class to create its files in, which in turn is most likely somewhere in the installation directory of the implementing script. - session_id (str) The observationID of the session to be parsed.

-- AolNotFoundError If there is no .aol legacy file using the specified filepath and observation ID. - SessionIdDoesntExistOnFilepathError If the specified observation ID is not in the filepath provided. - NotADirectoryError If the specified filepath does not constitute a directory.
+- AolNotFoundError If there is no .aol file using the specified filepath and session id. - SessionIdDoesntExistOnFilepathError If the specified session_id is not in the filepath provided. - NotADirectoryError If the specified filepath does not constitute a directory.

 The new Session object parsed from the stored observation parameters.
-For all intents and purposes, this object is equivalent to the object whose parameters were used to parse, and you can use it to continue your observation session or log just the same.
+For all intents and purposes, this object is equivalent to the object whose parameters were used to parse, and you can use it to continue your observation session or protocol just the same.
 Just be careful not to run the Session.start() method again, as this would overwrite the existing protocol instead of continuing it!
-Due to the 'started' flag of the new Session object most likely being set to True, however, this should generally not be possible.